 - Pour boiling water up to the line indicated inside the cup, close the lid, and wait for 3 minutes.

 - 3 minutes later, add the flavoring oil of the green packet to the cup, stir all the ingredients well, and enjoy!

 The Okushiba Shoten Sapporo Soup Curry ramen has a light yet rich shrimp-based broth, and as an aftertaste the flavorful spiciness that Sapporo Soup Curry features comes.
 It only has a mild heat, gives a pleasant stimulus, and tastes great.
 The noodles have a normal level of chewiness.

-Finally, according to the ingredient list, the soup base of this Japanese instant ramen consists of salt, spices, lard, sugar, vegetable fat and oil, creaming powder, flavor oil, tomato powder, protein hydrolysates, shrimp extract, yeast extract, kombu seaweed powder, dextrin, and fermented seasoning.
+Lastly, according to the ingredient list, the soup base of this Japanese instant ramen consists of salt, spices, lard, sugar, vegetable fat and oil, creaming powder, flavor oil, tomato powder, protein hydrolysates, shrimp extract, yeast extract, kombu seaweed powder, dextrin, and fermented seasoning.